-Edenville Energy plc is a public limited company incorporated in the United Kingdom under the Companies Act 1985.
-The address of the registered office is Aston House, Cornwall Avenue, London, N3 1LF.
+Edenville Energy plc is a public limited company incorporated in the United Kingdom.
+The address of the registered office is Aston House, Cornwall Avenue, London N3 1LF.
 The company's shares are listed on AIM, a market operated by the London Stock Exchange.